Celiac Disease Vocabulary List

-There's lots to learn about celiac disease and a gluten-free diet.
-Check out these definitions to help you know more about managing the condition.
+There’s lots to learn about celiac disease and a gluten-free diet.
+Check out these definitions to help you learn more about managing the condition.

 504 Plan: An outline created by parents and school staff to ensure kids with celiac disease get the same treatment as everybody else, in spite of having a special diet.

-Advocate: (noun) A person who publically supports a cause. (verb) Publically supporting a cause.
+Advocate (noun): A person who publicly supports a cause. (verb) Publicly supporting a cause.
 By telling other kids about celiac disease, you can be an advocate (which means you’re advocating for celiac disease awareness)!

-Antibody: A protein in your blood that is released in response to something in your body.
-There are lots of antibodies for lots of different things.
+Antibody: Your body makes antibodies to fight something else in your body.
+There are lots of antibodies for lots of different things, like colds and flus and viruses.
 When you have celiac disease, your body releases an antibody in response to gluten.
-(It’s one of the things the doctor measures when you get a blood test.)
+It’s one of the things the doctor measures when you get a blood test.

-Autoimmune: When your body releases antibodies that make you sick.
+Autoimmune: When your body makes antibodies that attack your own body instead of attacking things like colds and viruses.
 Celiac disease is an autoimmune disease.
 Type 1 diabetes is another autoimmune disease (and some kids with celiac disease also have it).

-Celiac disease: A serious genetic autoimmune disease that affects 1 in 133 Americans.
+Celiac disease: An autoimmune disease that affects 1 in 133 Americans.
 People who have celiac disease cannot eat gluten because it hurts their body.

-Cross-contact: This happens when you are cooking food.
-It’s when a food that’s supposed to be gluten-free gets gluten on it.
+Cross-contact: This happens when you are cooking gluten-free food but it accidentally gets gluten on it.
 This can happen if a gluten-free food touches something that has gluten in it, like a piece of bread.
 It can also happen when someone eats a food with gluten, like a sandwich, and then touches a gluten-free food.

-Diagnosis: When the doctor tells you that you have celiac disease.
+Diagnosing: When the doctor tells you what illness you have.

 Dietitian: A person who helps you eat the right foods for your body.
 They know all about food, vitamins and nutrients, and they can help you stick to your gluten-free diet.